Particular/docs.particular.net/nservicebus/sqlserver/multiple-databases.md

 ## Single database with multiple schemas

 The default schema used by SQL Server transport is `dbo`.
-A different schema might be specified using API:
+To specify a different schema use the following API:

 snippet:sqlserver-singledb-multischema